apache/flink/docs/getting-started/walkthroughs/datastream_api.zh.md

 You can edit the `groupId`, `artifactId` and `package` if you like.
 With the above parameters, Maven will create a project with all the dependencies to complete this tutorial.
 After importing the project into your editor, you will see a file with the following code which you can run directly inside your IDE.
+Try setting break points through out the data stream and run the code in DEBUG mode to get a feeling for how everything works.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">